A really nice surprise

 Bring the bombs.

-Cons: Natural tee boxes aren't apparent for newbs, especially after expansion to 18 tees as some of the tees are not yet worn in and sunken markers not clearly apparent.
-Not much to look at visually with busy roads, a school yard and houses around a mostly open field.
+Cons: The park isn't much to look at visually with busy roads, a school yard and houses around a mostly open field.
 Public pathway and park users occasionally present delays.
 Mosquitoes in season can be atrocious, but this lasts only a few weeks intermittently during the summer.
+The public restrooms onsite are no longer in service, but there are convenience stores and shops a minutes drive away.

 Pros: The park is in decent shape, and its a good course to play during the winter time.
 The shape of the park makes it good for creating alternate course layouts.